Reference

 • doesn’t take or share the ownership of endpoint; it may be safely deallocated after the function returns

-int roc_sender_query(roc_sender *sender, roc_slot slot, roc_sender_metrics *metrics)
+int roc_sender_query(roc_sender *sender, roc_slot slot, roc_sender_metrics *slot_metrics, roc_connection_metrics *conn_metrics, size_t *conn_metrics_count)

 Query sender slot metrics.

-Reads sender slot metrics into provided struct.
+Reads metrics into provided structs.

 Parameters